About us

 Our Works

-PANIPAC project aims to generate an impact in the treatment of pancreatic cancer, making use of the evidences of immunological responses stimulated by PDT treatment, enhanced by appropriate NPs.
+PANIPAC project aims to generate an impact in the treatment of pancreatic cancer, making use of the evidences of immunological responses stimulated by PDT treatment, enhanced by appropriate NPs. |

-HOW DOES PANIPAC AFFECT YOU?
+HOW DOES PANIPAC AFFECT YOU? |

 To date, little advancement has been made to improve the overall survival of patients with PDAC.
 Understanding that the majority of PDAC patients are diagnosed at an advanced stage when metastases are present at multiple secondary organ sites, what is desperately needed are new, more aggressive, and radical therapeutic options to combat this cancer.
+Since traditional chemotherapeutics have failed and immunotherapy has so far not proven to be effective in PDAC, if successful, our novel proposal has the potential to make an enormous socio-economic impact on how we treat this disease. |

 Send us your ideas, requests or comments and we will try to answer you as soon as possible!